dilipsinghchouhan/cufflink/README.md

 - BACKBONE INDEX!!!!!
 - move settings nav into partial

-- Uh oh, buster and michael belong to two diff schools.
+- Uh oh, buster and michael belong to two diff names.
 ##To Do: ASAP

 ####News feed